rdz-oss/BattyBirdNET-Analyzer/README.md

  python3 train.py --i ../path/to/data --o ./path/to/file-name-you-want.tflite
 ```

-This expects that your training data is container in subfolders that have the following name structure 'Lantin name_Common name' such as e.g. 'Antrozous pallidus_Pallid bat'.
+This expects that your training data is contained in subfolders that have the following name structure 'Lantin name_Common name' such as e.g. 'Antrozous pallidus_Pallid bat'.
 The labels are parsed from the folder names.
 You can also have folders for 'noise' or 'background'.

+The cross training itself uses the framework provided by BirdNET-Analyzer originally intended for fine tuneing the model to local bird calls or other wildlife in the human audible range.
+Essentially, it puts a thin layer of a linear classifier on the output of the BirdNET artificial neural network.
+Appears to also work for bats if sampling frequencies are adjusted.

 ## References and thanks